cab938/si330_fa20/README.md

 Last 2 weeks: **Extended Topics** (Data virtualization, SaaS computing paradigms, RPA)

 ## Grading
 Grades are primarily based on individual assignments and these assignments are evenly weighted (10 assignments, 8% each = 80% of your grade).
-In addition, each week there will be a discussion section which you must attend, and each week the discussion section will have programming activities which are evenly weighted (10 discussion activities, 2% each = 20% of your grade).
+In addition, each week there will be a discussion section which you must attend, and each week the discussion section will have programming activities which are evenly weighted (10 discussion activities, 2% each = 20% of your grade; **Due to the GEO job action the first discussion is canceled and grades re-allocated to the first assignment**).
 Late work is penalized at 10% per 24 hours late.

 Tentative due dates and topics for the assignments are as follows (all due at **1:00 PM Ann Arbor time, right before class begins**).
 Assignments will be distributed through github at least one week in advance.